Édouard Manet: Paris

-The Railway, widely known as The Gare Saint-Lazare, was painted in 1873.
+The Railway (The Gare Saint-Lazare) was painted in 1873.
 The setting is the urban landscape of Paris in the late 19th century.
-Using his favorite model in his last painting of her, a fellow painter, Victorine Meurent, also the model for Olympia and the Luncheon on the Grass, sits before an iron fence holding a sleeping puppy and an open book in her lap.
+Using his favourite model in his last painting of her, a fellow painter, Victorine Meurent, also the model for Olympia and the Luncheon on the Grass, sits before an iron fence holding a sleeping puppy and an open book in her lap.
 Next to her is a little girl with her back to the painter, watching a train pass beneath them.

 Instead of choosing the traditional natural view as background for an outdoor scene, Manet opts for the iron grating which "boldly stretches across the canvas".
 The only evidence of the train is its white cloud of steam.
 In the distance, modern apartment buildings are seen.
 This arrangement compresses the foreground into a narrow focus.
 The traditional convention of deep space is ignored.

 Historian Isabelle Dervaux has described the reception this painting received when it was first exhibited at the official Paris Salon of 1874: "Visitors and critics found its subject baffling, its composition incoherent, and its execution sketchy.
-Caricaturists ridiculed Manet's picture, in which only a few recognized the symbol of modernity that it has become today".
-The painting is currently in the National Gallery of Art in Washington, D.C.
+Caricaturists ridiculed Manet's picture, in which only a few recognised the symbol of modernity that it has become today".
+The painting is currently in the National Gallery of Art Washington.

 Manet painted several boating subjects in 1874.
 Boating, now in the Metropolitan Museum of Art, exemplifies in its conciseness the lessons Manet learned from Japanese prints, and the abrupt cropping by the frame of the boat and sail adds to the immediacy of the image.

 In 1875, a book-length French edition of Edgar Allan Poe's The Raven included lithographs by Manet and translation by Mallarmé.

 In 1881, with pressure from his friend Antonin Proust, the French government awarded Manet the Légion d'honneur.